CrossCloudGuru/CrossCloudGuru.github.io/_posts/2019-06-07-configuring-your-raspberry-pi-for-headless-operation.md

 }
 ```

-How to connect to the Personal Hotspot on your iPone, see this article.
+How to connect to the Personal Hotspot on your iPone, [see this article].

 Now with the two modifications it is time to unmount the image and write it to the SD card.
 How to do this, see [my article writing and making backups of SD cards].